Hugh Laurie

 Hugh Laurie as Gregory House

-For this role, the actor had to step out of his usual comedic roles.
-After all, Dr. House is a rather gloomy character, albeit incredibly charming.
+For this role, the actor had to step away from his usual comedic parts.
+After all, Dr. House is a pretty dark character, though incredibly charming.

 Best Fan Moments From the Show - House M.D.

 Filming lasted for eight years, and all this time the actor had to stay away from his wife and three children.
-Hugh never got used to the noisy and bustling life in the States, although he bought a house in Los Angeles when he realized that the project was successful and the shooting would clearly drag on.
+Hugh never got used to the noisy, bustling life in the States, though he bought a house in Los Angeles when he realized the project was a hit and shooting would clearly drag on.

 Favorite 'House' Quote and Struggles With The American Accent: Hugh Laurie Answers...

 At the end of the fifth season, Hugh became one of the producers of the series and personally directed several episodes.
-He earned $400,000 per episode, and by the end of the eighth season, the fee reached $700,000 per shift.
-The series lasted 8 seasons, and Laurie went from being a relatively unknown British actor to one of the highest-paid stars of American television, forever immortalized on the Hollywood Walk of Fame.
-This allowed him not to worry about earning a living after the project ended and to do only what he liked.
+He earned $400,000 per episode, and by the end of the eighth season, his fee reached $700,000 per episode.
+The series ran for 8 seasons, and Laurie went from being a relatively unknown British actor to one of the highest-paid stars of American television, forever immortalized on the Hollywood Walk of Fame.
+This let him stop worrying about earning a living after the project ended and focus on doing only what he loved.

 Further Career